applied-apigee/applied-apigee-docs/chapters/02_Discovery.md

 - One delivery driver isn't enough

-The team quickly realises that if they fixed all of these problems tomorrow, their current ordering process couldn't scale to utilize the new resources.
+The team quickly realises that if they fixed all of these problems tomorrow, their current ordering process couldn't scale to utilise the new resources.

 By creating an Pizza Orders API, they get the following benefits: